Digital Device Pilot Reducing Social Isolation

 Another service identified, was Innogreen Technologies based in Perth, the company provides digital technology to people with disabilities and the elderly.
 Specifically they provide Google Hub Nest Max and Mini devices that are ‘plug and play’ ready.
 They are dispatched to people across Australia and are customised to individual requirements remotely, including simplified instructions, training and IT support, to fully utilise all of the functions available, including making and receiving video call using voice commands or gestures.

-Based on the research and confidence in what Aurous Ltd and Innogreen Technologies were offering, the Community Support team decided to run a pilot project for one year with volunteer recipients and their volunteers using the two different digital devices offered by Aurous Ltd and Innogreen Technologies.
+Based on the research, the Community Support team decided to run a pilot project for one year and trial the two different types of digital devices – a Samsung Galaxy tablet using the Aurous Ltd App and the voice controlled Google Nest Hub Max device.

-Four Samsung Galaxy tablets and four Google Nest Hub Max devices are currently being trialled by volunteer recipients who live in different residential settings, including aged care and home living environments.
+Four Samsung Galaxy tablets and four Google Nest Hub Max devices are currently being trialled by Recipients who live in different settings, including residential care and independently at home.

 Two months in, feedback has been very positive and volunteer recipients are connecting regularly, some independently and others with minimal support receiving video calls from family, friends and their volunteers.
 Some have taken the next step and started browsing the internet, with one volunteer recipient reporting delight at being able to access to the internet and not having to use her heavy encyclopaedia!

-We are very optimistic that this pilot will demonstrate an increased sense of connectedness to the community by our recipients and be the beginning of something bigger to break down the digital divide in our community.
+We are very optimistic that this pilot will demonstrate an increased sense of connectedness to the community and assist to break down the digital divide for elderly people in our community.